BrianSward/reading-notes/README.md

 This is where I'm going to put *my* reading assignments.

-For me a **Growth Mindset**, is the meta approach to learning by active participation in the process coupled with the understanding that improvement is a process frought with trail and failure.
+For me a **Growth Mindset**, is the meta approach to learning by active participation in the process coupled with the understanding that improvement is a process fraught with trail and failure.

 Reminders to stay in growth mindset:
 - You have to walk before you run